Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/features/theme.md

 # Theme

 Web Apps are web applications which are meant to look native.
-It includes not only usage of components which mimics the native components, but parent application colors too.
+It includes not only usage of components which mimic the native components, but parent application colors too.

 Web App is being provided with colors, which are currently used by Telegram app.